-Falling Slowly as a stand alone piece is very nice, but it works much better as seen in the movie in part with the rest.
+Falling Slowly as a stand-alone piece is very nice, but it works much better as seen in the movie in part with the rest.
 I haven’t seen Once for a long time, but I remember having vivid dreams about it soon after I saw it.
-It’s a very special indie movie for mine and has ‘the feel’ of a documentary sporting a scrappy, un-embellished naturalism more than a feature film.
+It’s a very special indie movie for mine and has ‘the feel’ of a documentary sporting a scrappy, un-embellished naturalism.
 It’s adorable and hugely underrated.
 The movie has since been made into award winning musical.

 Just did a rendition of this for SATB choir.
 Beautiful song, beautiful movie.
 Kind of sad my teenagers hadn’t heard of it – the movie nor the musical…

 Hey Reely, I changed my browser to Brave away from Chrome and I can’t sign-in to messages on WordPress like before.
 I know your frustrations about what young people tune into – you only have to see what’s popular on Netflix for confirmation of that.